 Occasionally Firstsource may receive a request from The National Crime Agency (NCA) or another authority, who have obtained a production order through a Circuit Judge, or, in Northern Ireland, a County Court Judge, under the Police and Criminal Evidence Act (PACE).
-This Production Order allows the person named thereon to obtain information or copy documents in order to investigate whether the person named has benefited from criminal conduct.
-These requests will, in the main, be directed to our Clients and should be escalated as soon as possible under the Client process.
-Where Firstsource is the company named in the Order the request should be sent immediately to Legal and Compliance at ukcompliance@firstsource.com
+This Production Order allows the person named to obtain information of copy documents in order to investigate whether an individual has benefited from criminal conduct.
+These requests will, in the main, be directed to our clients and should be escalated as soon as possible under the Client process.
+Where Firstsource is the company named in the order the request should be sent immediately to Legal and Compliance ukcompliance@firstsource.com.

 When Legal and Compliance receives a request they must establish that the request is genuine and signed appropriately before fulfilling.
-We may occasionally receive requests from the Police, the Department of Works and Pensions or another official source, without a production order, these must be refused and an official Order requested.
+We may occasionally receive requests from the Police, the Department of Works and Pensions or another official source; without a production order these must be refused and an official order requested.

-There are several types of Orders at the ARAs disposal, the most relevant to Firstsource are listed below:
+There are several types of orders; the most relevant to Firstsource are listed below: